How to show hidden files on Mac [3 ways]

 Unbeknown to many, there are tons of files, folders, and directories hidden away intentionally.
 Most of these files are crucial for the smooth operation of our macOS so that users rarely need to access them or somehow interact with these files.

-However, not all files are vital, and many hidden files which contain app support data just eat up valuable storage space; these can usually be found in our main Library folder.
+However, not all files are vital, and many hidden files that contain app support data just eat up valuable storage space — they can consume up to 200 GB of space!
+These can usually be found in our main Library folder.

 How to show hidden folders on Mac

-Before we dive in, without sounding like a nagging parent, it's important to mention once again to take caution when deleting or editing Mac hidden folders.
+Before we proceed, without sounding like a nagging parent, it's important to mention once again to take caution when deleting or editing Mac hidden folders.
 If you're unsure what the file or folder does, then the best thing to do is leave it alone.

 But there's no harm in reviewing your Library folder and its hidden contents, so here's how to view hidden files and folders: